llvm/llvm-project/llvm/docs/CommandGuide/llvm-mc.rst

 .. option:: --hex

- Take hex bytes as input for the disassembler.
+ Take raw hexadecimal bytes as input for disassembly.
 Whitespace is ignored.

 .. option:: --large-code-model